You Owe Money —

 When is a discharge challenged?

-A bankrupt's discharge may be opposed by creditors, the trustee or the BIA if the bankrupt has failed to meet his/her obligations or has committed an act of misconduct under the Bankruptcy and Insolvency Act (BIA) (see section 173 (1) of the BIA).
+A bankrupt's discharge may be opposed by creditors, the LIT or the BIA if the bankrupt has failed to meet his/her obligations or has committed an act of misconduct under the Bankruptcy and Insolvency Act (BIA) (see section 173 (1) of the BIA).
 The Court will then review the opposition and render a decision.

 There are four types of discharge: